The 6 benefits of kettlebell training for fighters

 As a result, when you’re striking or kicking, you're losing a huge amount of energy.
 So, not only are your movements ineffective, but you’re also increasing the risk of injury because that force isn’t landing and transferring through your opponent.
 Essentially, a strong and stable core allows your body to function as one unit and complete movements with proper force.
 If the core is weak, the bridge will collapse and the extremities will, in turn, be weak.

-All powerful movements originate from the centre of the body, never from just the legs or just the arms.
+All powerful movements originate from the center of the body, never from just the legs or just the arms.
 You need to develop a stable spine before you can develop powerful, explosiveness muscle contractions from the limbs.
 Compound, unstable movements are some of the best things you can do to build strength and stability in all of the core muscles.
-And because the nature of kettlebells shifts the centre of gravity and forces you to engage and brace your core, you’re building functional strength and stability in the spine with every movement.
+And because the nature of kettlebells shifts the center of gravity and forces you to engage and brace your core, you're building functional strength and stability in the spine with every movement.

 6. Reduces risk of injury